Account-Link/teleport-gramine-rs/docs/DEVELOPMENT.md

 - Linux distribution with SGX support (e.g., Ubuntu 20.04 LTS)
 - SGX driver installed (follow manufacturer instructions)

-### Configs
+### Configuration

-#### config/default.toml
+The configuration is loaded from multiple sources in the following order:

-This file contains the default configuration for the application.
-It is used to set the environment to `Development` by default.
+1. `config/default.toml`: Contains default settings for all environments, including paths to essential files for TEE server setup and remote attestation.

-It also contains the default paths to the private key, certificate, CSR, and quote files.
-These files are used to set up the certificate for TEE server.
+2. Environment-specific config file: `config/{environment}.toml` (e.g., `config/development.toml`, `config/staging.toml`, `config/production.toml`)

-#### private.env
+   - The environment is determined by the `RUN_MODE` environment variable, defaulting to "development" if not set.

-Create a `private.env` file by copying the variables from [private.env.example](../private.env.example) and filling in the necessary values.
-This file contains sensitive information and should never be committed to version control.
+   - Valid options for `RUN_MODE` are: development, staging, production.

-#### teleport.env
+   - Each environment has its specific configuration file with tailored settings.

-Similarly, create a `teleport.env` file using [teleport.env.example](../teleport.env.example) as a template.
-This file contains less sensitive configuration:
+3. Environment variables with the prefix "APP_".

-Ensure all three files are properly configured before running the application.
+Sources are merged from top to bottom, with values in later sources overriding those in previous sources.

-// TODO: Clean up and explain order of precedence in configuration setup
+Additionally, create a `private.env` file by copying variables from [private.env.example](../private.env.example) and filling in the required values.
+This file contains sensitive information and should not be committed to version control.

 ## Docker Configuration